alsofronie/interact/README.md

     where:
         psk://  signals the protocol (PrivateSky protocol, like http) PSKDomain  is a method to identify a PrivateSky domain.
-Like classical internet domains, a PSK domain is like:   subDomain_n...subDomain1.rootDomain space means some sort of name space and could be one of this:
+        Like classical internet domains, a PSK domain is in form:   subDomain_n...subDomain1.rootDomain space means some sort of name space and could be one of these:
             - reference - keeps data about names, aliases and references - it help the implementation of the name resolution between human readable names and technically required adresses
             - blockchain - a key in the blockchain of the domain
             - PDS - a  key in the PDS (Private Data System)